-The Management Board of DB AG therefore continues to consist of six divisions.
-In addition to the CEO's division, there are Human Resources and Legal Affairs, Digitalization and Technology, Passenger Transport, Freight Transport and Logistics as well as Infrastructure.
+The Management Board of DB AG therefore consists of seven divisions.
+In addition to the Board division of the CEO, the Management Board comprises the divisions "Finance and Logistics," "Human Resources and Legal Affairs," "Digitalization and Technology," "Passenger Transport," "Freight Transport" and "Infrastructure."

 Management Board members must discuss any conflicts of interest with the Supervisory Board immediately and must also provide their colleagues on the Management Board with information about any such conflicts.
-There were no conflicts of interest during the year under review.